openforcefield/openff-bespokefit/docs/users/theory.md

 The first stage in the bespoke fitting workflow is identifying those features of a molecule that require parameters with high specificity in order to achieve the best accuracy.

 At present, this involves identifying all non-terminal rotatable bonds in a molecule.
-Ensuring the torsion profile around such bonds is critical to ensuring that the correct conformational preferences of a molecule are captured.
+Accurately reproducing the torsion profile around such bonds is critical to ensuring that the correct conformational preferences of a molecule are captured.

 :::{figure-md} fig-bonds